 Remove the venison from the grill after 45 minutes and let it sit for 15 minutes.
 During this time you can remove the string but take care to keep the venison all as one big lump.

 Now carve.
-It may slice but I just like to break the collops apart and give one to everybody and how you want to serve this grilled venison recipe is a matter of taste but I have to say that it went very nicely like a burger in a bun with a few salad leaves!
+It may slice but I just like to break the collops apart and give one to everybody.
+How you want to serve this grilled venison recipe is a matter of taste but I have to say that it went very nicely like a burger in a bun with a few salad leaves!